szvsw/hatchet-sst/README.md

 Fortunately, `sst` makes it relatively easy to get connected to the VPC.

-> NB: your choice of private/public subnets for the engine containers are irrelevant here, since the tunnel we establish in the VPC will already have ingress rules which allow traffic to reach the engine.
+> _nb: your choice of private/public subnets for the engine containers are irrelevant here, since the tunnel we establish in the VPC will already have ingress rules which allow traffic to reach the engine._

 ### Setting up Bastion & the tunnel